mciwing/mciwing.github.io/docs/yolo/index.md

 # Computer Vision

+???+ info

+    The `Computer Vision` section is currently under construction.
+    :fontawesome-solid-person-digging:

+    Please check back later for updates.

 ???+ info "Running the Code"
     This chapter serves as an introduction to the topic of computer vision.
-Selected tools and methods are listed and their use is demonstrated with the help of code snippets.
-Even though this is only an introductory chapter and the code does not yet need to be understood, feel free to run the code on your own computer.
+We'll explore various tasks, demonstrating their use with code snippets.
+Even though this is just an introductory chapter and you might not grasp all the details yet, we encourage you to run the code on your own computer.

     To follow along, we recommend setting up a new project folder with a Jupyter notebook.
 Additionally, create a new [virtual environment ](../python/packages.md#virtual-environments) and **activate** it.
 [Install the required packages](../python/packages.md#installing-packages):

     ```bash
-    pip install torch torchvision matplotlib ultralytics opencv-python scikit-image face-recognition
+    pip install ultralytics opencv-python pytesseract face-recognition
     ```

     Your project structure should look like this:

     ```
-    📁 object-detection/
+    📁 computer_vision/
     ├── 📁 .venv/
     ├── 📄 input.jpg
-    └── 📄 object_detection_tutorial.ipynb
+    └── 📄 cv_intro.ipynb
     ```

 Computer Vision is a field of artificial intelligence that enables machines to interpret and understand the visual world.
-By using digital images from cameras and videos and deep learning models, machines can accurately identify and classify objects - and then react to what they "see."
-This introduction aims to provide an overview of computer vision, its challenges, and its interconnections with other fields.
+By using digital images from cameras and videos along with deep learning models, machines can accurately identify and classify objects - and then react to what they "see."

+In this introduction, we'll delve into the basics of computer vision, its challenges, and how it's interconnected with other fields.
+Let's embark on this visual journey together!

-## What Is Computer Vision?
+## What Is Computer Vision? :material-eye:

-Befor we take a closer look at computer vision, we need to introduce artificial intelligence (AI).
-AI is a broad field that aims to create systems capable of performing tasks that typically require human intelligence.
-As one of the pioneers of AI, described it:
+Before diving into computer vision, let's briefly touch upon artificial intelligence (AI).
+AI is a broad field aiming to create systems capable of performing tasks that typically require human intelligence.
+As one of the pioneers of AI, John McCarthy, described it:

 > "An attempt will be made to find how to make machines use language, form abstractions and concepts, solve kinds of problems now reserved for humans, and improve themselves."
 >
 > -- *John McCarthy*

-Artificial Intelligence is a multidiciplinary field that can be divided into several subfields, each contributing to the overarching goal of simulating intelligent behavior in machines.
-These subfields include:
+Artificial Intelligence is a multidisciplinary field divided into several subfields, each contributing to simulating intelligent behavior in machines.
+These include:

 - **Machine Learning**
 - **Natural Language Processing**